 The Maffeo Sutton Park Master Plan Update is a vision that requires substantial funding and partnerships.
 It is envisioned that implementation is a long term process and could take over 15 years to complete.
 Availability of funding and partnerships from a range of sources will control the extent and content of each project and phase of implementation.
 Therefore, it is essential that the Master Plan has flexibility in its phasing to take advantage of opportunities when they present themselves.
 Initial phases will likely include relatively lower cost items and some interim elements.

-Items with higher costs will require longer range capital planning and the availability of partnerships and collaboration projects.
+Initial phases will likely include relatively lower cost items and some interim elements ltems with higher costs will require longer range capital planning and the availability of partnerships and collaboration projects.